Helix128/HelixAntiAliasing/README.md

  Fast Approximate anti aliasing solution for Unity.
 Mainly created as an experiment.

 # Usage
-  Just add the HAA component to a camera
+  Just add the HAA component to a camera and it should already be working in the game view.

 # Settings